-- 1. Develop a Spirit-filled theology in order to minister in the Holy Spirit using spiritual gifts and worship skills. - 2.
-Practice and describe key skills a leader must have for a lifetime of personal spiritual formation, evangelistic mission and modern media arts - 3.
-Employ effective, compassionate, teaching skills in various ministry & professional settings, including conflict management, evaluating organizational dynamics, culture, and structure to guide the implementation of visionary strategies
+- 1. Develop a Spirit-filled theology to guide the fulfillment of ministry duties to make effective use of training, developed skills, and spiritual gifts. - 2.
+Describe and practice key skills a leader must have for a lifetime of personal, spiritual, and ministerial formation. - 3.
+Understand and apply biblically based and practical skills for use in various ministry and professional settings, including teaching, organizational leadership, the use of modern media arts, evangelistic mission, and music ministry expression.